emanshawky11/MOCKIFY./README.md

 6. **Future Improvements**
    - Add more customizable templates.
    - Integrate AI for automated design suggestions.

 ---
+# Objectives

+- Launch the Mockify online platform within 6 months.
+- Reach 5,000 followers on social media in the first year.
+- Achieve 300 customized orders during the first 6 months after launch.
+- Build partnerships with at least 3 local workshops or suppliers.
+- Create 50+ mockup templates covering fashion and lifestyle products.
+- Introduce AI-based design suggestions by the second year.

+---